GregoirePetit/gregoirepetit.github.io/_pages/proposal.md

 - Conduct an extensive literature review to identify current trends and gaps in EFCIL.
 - Set up computational infrastructure and finalize data sources.
 - Begin networking with potential collaborators.
-- **Milestone:** Completion of literature review and setup of research environment.
+- **Milestone:** Completion of literature review and setup of the research environment.

 #### Months 4-6: Advanced Continual Learning Strategies

-- Develop novel strategies for continual learning without relying on exemplars.
+- Develop novel strategies for Continual Learning without relying on exemplars.
 - Conduct initial experiments to assess efficacy and efficiency.
-- **Milestone:** Development and preliminary validation of new continual learning methods.
+- **Milestone:** Development and preliminary validation of new Continual Learning methods.

 #### Months 7-9: Enhancing Transfer Learning Techniques